Nay_ho_tze's Medicine Musings

 she lightly dismissed my homage, stating matter of factly, “you are indian”

-which made me feel that she claimed no right to keep an NDN from holy ground …
+which made me feel she claimed no right to keep an NDN from holy ground …

-... and here’s where youth seeking truth misread the situation so badly
+... and here’s where respectful youth seeking truth, misread the situation so badly

-my mistake being rooted in the zodiac, that aries sun is nothing if not honest -
+my mistake is rooted in the zodiac, that aries sun is nothing if not honest -

 so that for the sake of truth and honour,

-Unfortunately, given the political and social environment of the times**
+Unfortunately, given the political climate and social environment of the times**

 "

-it is a deep personal regret that what probably came off as ambivalence
+it is with deep personal regret that truth-seeking

 Warlike impatient now, the Princess got up from her seat, came out from behind the counter

-and crossed over to a closed doll case with a small ‘not for sale’ sign on it …
+and crossed over to a closed doll case with a small, handwritten ‘not for sale’ sign on it …

 she opened the glass doors and took out one of the dolls.